Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index.md

 ### 2.2.
 TouchEventCapabilities
-The definition of "TouchEventCapabilities" and the setting example of TOYOTA are described below.In case of TOYOTA setting, TouchEventCapability is set in "touchEventAvailable" in "screenParam" of "2.1 DisplayCapability".
+The definition of "TouchEventCapabilities" and the setting example of TOYOTA are described below.
+In case of TOYOTA setting, TouchEventCapability is set in "touchEventAvailable" in "screenParam" of "2.1 DisplayCapability".

 | No | NAME               | TYPE  | MANDATORY | ADDITIONAL |TOYOTA Setting|DESCRIPTION|
 |:-: | :-:                | :-:   | :-:       | :-:        |--------------|-----------|